 History Of Bar Bending Schedule:

-Long years back when there was no today’s bar bending schedule, certain recommendations given by Prof. BN Dutta were used for estimating steel for different components of a building.
+Long years back, when there was no today’s bar bending schedule, certain recommendations given by Prof. BN Dutta were used for estimating steel for different components of a building.

-Civil engineers who are working on site or freshers who are going to work at construction sites must know how to prepare bar bending schedule.
+Civil engineers who are working on site or freshers who are going to work at construction sites must know how to prepare bar bending schedules.
 In this article, I will discuss some important things used in preparing bar bending schedule.

 These are just basic things.
 In the future, I will come up with some other articles related to BBS such as BBS for beams, columns, slabs, footings etc.

 Bar bending schedule commonly known as BBS is one of the most important terms in Civil Engineering.
 Because it plays a vital role in building construction.

 Like other building materials estimation of steel is also required for constructing a building and here BBS comes with an easy solution.
 Bar bending schedule provides the reinforcement calculation and some other important details such as bar mark, bar diameter, bar shape, cutting length, number of bars, the weight of bar, total weight of steel, etc, so that we can order the required amount of steel in advance.

 The hook is the extra length left at the 4th corner of a stirrup so that the stirrup retains its shape.

 Generally, hook length is taken as 9d for one side.